MatthewBayfield/heritage_housing_issues/README.md

 * YearRemodAdd: Remodel date
 * OverallCond: Rates the overall condition of the house

-**Expect a statistically significant moderate positive correlation between these features and the sale price**.
+**Expect a statistically significant moderate positive monotonic correlation between these features and the sale price**.

 #### Hypotheses set 4
 Feature Group 4 (These features are not normally the most significant in determining sale price):